sneha-afk/13s-docs-by-sneha/docs/valgrind.md

 $ gcc -gdwarf-4 ... -o exec
 ```

-{: .note}
-Online you will see the -g flag being mentioned, which also accomplishes this, but there could be compatibility issues with the latest version of Ubuntu.
+Online you will see the `-g` flag being mentioned, which also accomplishes this, but there could be compatibility issues with the latest version of Ubuntu.
 Specifying the version with `-gdwarf-4` removes the headache.

 {: .tip}
 With Vim, you can enter the command `:set number` to get line numbers.
 Better yet, save this (and other settings for Vim) within `~/.vimrc` to retain across different Vim sessions.